 Mentor Application Process

 The GLM program begins recruiting mentors in January for the following academic year.
-At this time (January), applications will be open and available or as hard copies in SEC-112 in the Office of Student Life.
+At this time (January), applications will be open and available online.
 After the application deadline, applications will be reviewed and students will be notified and possibly invited for a short interview.
 Following the completion of the interviews, students will again be notified and potential mentors will then need to attend the required training.
 Once this training is completed, mentors will be ready to receive mentees.

 Benefits of Being a Mentor

 This volunteer opportunity will help you build your interpersonal skills and expand your global connections and perspective by interacting with your peers.
 Most importantly, the Global Lions Mentor program involvement is self-fulfilling in that the experience will be rewarding as you help someone succeed and overcome hurdles as they transition into a new culture.

 Involvement of Domestic Students in the GLM Program

 The GLM program would greatly benefit from having more domestic students as mentors.
 They can serve as a bridge between the international students to their American peers and as a connection to the local community.
 In addition, this volunteer opportunity offers an opportunity for both domestic and international students to enhance their personal growth and development through cross-cultural experiences.

 The GLM program is a year-long commitment beginning with the required training in the Spring Semester.
 Mentors may begin receiving mentees as early as May.
 The time that you have to invest is flexible, and depends on your academic commitments.
 However, we encourage you to reach out to your mentee at least once a week especially, during the first two months, as this time period is the most crucial for the new students' adjustment.